CS126SP20/Cinder-Othello/DEVELOPMENT.md

  as score.
 Added a panel on the side of the game to display score and messages to users.
 Added sound effects for placing a piece and for game over.
 Added reset button and method.
-    - [] Add documentation in header files for methods

  - **04/30/2020** Added documentation for methods in myapp.
 Created logic.cc and logic.h for logical methods that would be easier to use in their own file and can be tested.
 Reset functionality fully working.
-    - [] Update README.md
     - [x] Add PROPOSAL.md
-    - [] Add more unit tests and create a helper method to make them easier to read
+    - [x] Add more unit tests and create a helper method using maps of coordinates to strings of colors to avoid repitition
-    - [] Add more comments throughout code, where necessary
+    - [x] Add more comments throughout code, where necessary

  - **05/01/2020** Added PROPOSAL.md to project.
-Improved README.md
+Improved README.md.
-    - [] Migrate appropriate methods from my_app.cc to logic.cc
+    - [x] Migrate appropriate methods from my_app.cc to logic.cc
     and then add any changes to parameters, if necessary
+    - [x] Add effects when hovering over valid moves

  - **05/02/2020** Added helper method in tests to fill the game board using maps in order to prevent repetitive code.
+Add helper method to fill in the game board completely and used it to test for edge cases.
+Documented all tests.
+ Added mouseMove method so that the user can see the effects of their moves when they hover over a potential move.
+    - [x] Continue to Update README.md